Vermont Humanities

 Military records in combination with early town histories furnish the primary sources for this presentation.
 Original discoveries, notably in the unpublished work of historian Lion G. Miles, to which he has given me access, in combination with scholarship old and new, from William C. Nell’s Colored Patriots of the American Revolution (1855) to more recent studies of the role of African Americans in the Revolutionary War and the early history of Vermont, paint a more diverse picture of Vermont’s iconic battle and its Green Mountain Boys than that depicted in most histories – an exception being the mural “Prisoners Taken at the Battle of Bennington” by Leroy Williams (1938) in the Bennington Museum, which depicts a black youth on horseback triumphantly leading tied-up Tories on the Bennington town green.

 This presentation is also concerned with historical memory and how it is preserved and constructed.
 Images of pension records, muster rolls, and maps, as well as works of art, will be shown to illustrate the talk.
 A version of this talk was presented at the Bennington Museum on Feb.
 2, 2019.
-An abbreviated version of the Sipp Ives story was published on VT Digger on February 17.
+An abbreviated version of the Sipp Ives story was published in VT Digger in 2019.

 Special Arrangements